joonhoekim/MoreUsefulCAPSLOCK/README.md

-THis would be much better.
+This would be much better.
 [https://github.com/martin-stone/touchcursor](https://github.com/martin-stone/touchcursor)